 How common is Alzheimer's disease?

-Alzheimer's disease is the most common form of dementia.
-Alzheimer's disease affects about 850,000 people in the UK.
+Alzheimer's disease is the most common type of dementia.
+Dementia affects about 850,000 people in the UK.
 It becomes more common with increasing age.
-About 1 in 14 people over the age of 65 and 1 in 6 people over the age of 80, have Alzheimer's disease.
+About 1 in 50 people aged 65 to 69 years, and 1 in 5 people aged 85-89 years has dementia.

 Alzheimer's disease risk factors

-The following increase the risk of a person having Alzheimer's disease:
+The following can increase the risk of developing Alzheimer's disease:

 - Increasing age.